spatie/laravel-multitenancy/docs/installation/using-a-single-database.md

 ### Next steps

-When using multiple tenants, you probably want to [isolate the cache](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/cache/) or [use separate filesystems per tenant](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/filesystems/), ...
+When using multiple tenants, you probably want to [isolate the cache](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/prefixing-cache/) or use your own separated filesystems per tenant, ...
 These things are performed by [task classes](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) that will be executed when making a tenant the current one.

 The package also has an option to [make the queue tenant aware](/laravel-multitenancy/v1/basic-usage/making-queues-tenant-aware/).